 People searched for the following terms to get here:

-- how to boot windows rt safe mode
+- windows rt safe mode

-- windows tablet safe mode
+- windows rt test mode